 At present Nicholson includes grades 9 to 12 and has an enrollment of approximately 700 students.

-Nicholson was named in honor of Monsignor J.F.
+Nicholson was named in honour of Monsignor J.F.
 Nicholson, V.G., P.A., with whose help and guidance a Catholic high school was first opened in Belleville.
 Monsignor Nicholson was the pastor of St. Michael's parish.

 The establishment of Nicholson was the result of the generosity of many people

 The school owes much to bequests from Monsignor Nicholson and Dean L.B.
 Garvin, as well as to the continuing support of the clergy and people of Belleville and area.
 Notable among these is the Religious community of the Sisters of Providence and the many Sisters who staffed the school from the beginning.

 Catholic College crest bears the motto "Quis Ut Deus" ("Who is like

 unto God"), which links the school to St. Michael whose name has the